 Patients with certain lymphomas of the skin are treated with total skin electron beam therapy.
 Unlike other forms of radiation treatments, which use photons to treat cancer, this particular type uses electrons.
 Electrons are useful because most of the radiation dose is directed absorbed into the skin.

-TSEB is usually done over 36 treatments (fractions), Monday through Friday.
+Low-dose total skin electron beam therapy is usually done over 10 treatments, Monday through Friday.
 Because we give a homogenous dose to the entire skin, the patient is standing during treatment.
-We use the Stanford technique, where the patient stands in 3 different positions one day, then 3 different positions the following day.
-You continue this 2-day pattern until treatment finishes.
+We use the Stanford technique, where the patient stands in six different positions each day.

 This is a very specialized way to deliver a very high dose of radiation therapy to a very small volume.
 Unlike any surgeries, there is no cutting involved.
 Arteriovenous malformations, acoustic neuromas, meningiomas, and other small brain tumors may be treated with SRS.
 It is an outpatient-based procedure.
 After your consultation, you may need to have an MRI of the brain done.
 This usually occurs the day before treatment.